 Having appeared in numerous films, television shows, and plays in the U.S., Spain, and her native Dominican Republic, actress-director-producer Lia Chapman is developing a career that positions her as a cultural ambassador of Black Latino artists worldwide.

 Lia's short film Broken Angels – which she wrote, directed, and stared in – is about eight female survivors of domestic and sexual violence.
 It premiered in June 2015 at The Dominican Film Festival in New York.
 Broken Angels has participated in eighteen festivals and won several awards, including Best Actress at the Festival de Cine Social de Castilla La Mancha in Spain.
-Lia’s newest film, In My Mother’s Arms, premiered at the Dominican Film Festival on July 30th, 2017 where it won second place for Best Film.
+Lia's film In My Mother's Arms premiered at the Dominican Film Festival on July 30th, 2017.
+It has been in the official selection of more than forty festivals winning numerous awards, among them Best Actress in 2018 at the festival Polla In Corto in Italy, and in 2017 at the Festival Internacional De Cortometrajes Pilas En Corto in Seville, Spain, and Best Short Film at the 2017 Muicortos Film Festival in Ciudad Real, Spain.
+Her latest short film Las Walk was created in a ten days workshop in Navarra, Spain, with two times Oscar winner Asghar Farhadi.

-Guided by her strong desire to expand and grow as an artist, she graduated from the directing certificate program at UCLA in June of 2016.
+Guided by her strong desire to expand and grow as an artist, she graduated with honors from the Directing Certificate Program at UCLA in June of 2016.
 Grateful to have had the opportunity to travel so far from her small Dominican town – thanks to her family, her skills, and the generosity of her mentors – Lia wants to make certain others experience the same good fortune.
 To that end, she founded a mentorship program for young filmmakers in Spain.
 Lia is honored to use her work as an actor, filmmaker, and advocate to continue to give voice to the complex lives of hard-working men and women in all corners of the globe.